In a country known for its wide plains and abundance of grassy pastoral land, golf courses are bound to be both plentiful and accessible.

-Private Country Clubs
+Golf in Private Country Clubs

 To play on these courses, you may require membership, or be expected to hand over a fairly hefty green fee.

 Some clubs are a little finicky about requiring an official accreditation and handicap to play and most will want each player to have their own set of clubs.